Kubernetes

 11. Traefik

-With Traefik, you can automatically route traffic to your applications, ensuring that they remain accessible and responsive.
-It can automatically detect changes in your cluster and adjust the routing rules accordingly, making it a great tool for a Kubernetes home lab setup where you’re continuously deploying and testing new applications.
+With Traefik, you can automatically route traffic to your applications and it can detect changes in your cluster and adjust the routing rules.

 Take a look at all my Traefik related posts here: VirtualizationHoto traefik posts.